-- a) extinguished (that is, when the obligation specified in the insurance contract expires or is discharged or cancelled); - b) the contract is modified and additional criteria discussed below are met.

-The carrying amount of a group of insurance contracts issued at the end of each reporting period is the sum of:
+b) the contract is modified and additional criteria discussed below are met.
+The carrying amount of a group of insurance contracts issued at the end of each reporting period is the sum of a the LECTRIC property of the subsequent reporting dates, the LECTRIC property of the subsequent reporting dates.